MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

   - Benefits of enhanced telemetry:
     - System data might remain for up to 30 days.
     - The extension captures errors more accurately and provides timely diagnostics information without requiring operator interaction.
-    - You can enjoy a connected experience with proactive log collection as your logs are automatically uploaded to an Azure Storage account that is managed and controlled by Microsoft.
+    - You can enjoy a connected experience with proactive log collection as your logs are automatically uploaded to an Azure Storage account that Microsoft manages and controls.
 These logs are used to resolve your issues.
     - In some cases, Microsoft can troubleshoot and resolve problems sooner.
     - The product team can identify and fix issues and improve the quality of the product based on failure events.

-If there is no or intermittent connectivity to Azure, logs are captured and stored locally for failure events for basic or enhanced diagnostics.
-These logs are accessed by Microsoft for support cases and aren't sent to Azure.
+If there's no or intermittent connectivity to Azure, logs are captured and stored locally for failure events for basic or enhanced diagnostics.
+Microsoft uses these logs for support cases.
+Logs aren't sent to Azure.

 ## Consent for data collection